okba-zoueghi/crypto_parser/README.md

 on any external library (not even the C standard library!), written in native C and which is suitable for deeply embedded environments.

-# Supported crypto objects
+# Supported Crypto Objects

-- x509 certificates in DER format
+- X.509 certificates in DER format
 - RSA PKCS1 in DER format
 - RSA PKCS8 unencrypted in DER format
 - DH parameters in DER format